National Academy of Higher Education

-National Academy of Higher Education (NAHE) identifies itself as an organization specializing in evaluation of people's educational credentials.
+National Academy of Higher Education (NAHE) identifies itself as an organization specializing in the evaluation of people's educational credentials.
 Some United States educational authorities identify it as an unrecognized accreditation organization or accreditation mill.
 NAHE charges fees for a service described as an evaluation of the educational credentials of clients who have studied in other countries or attained degrees through alternative methods.

 Association of Distance Learning Programs

-The NAHE subsidiary Association of Distance Learning Programs (ADLP) offers "accreditation" for all types of educational programs world-wide, including schools, colleges, distance learning programs, evaluation of experiential learning, and other non-traditional education programs.
+The NAHE subsidiary Association of Distance Learning Programs (ADLP) offers "accreditation" for all types of educational programs worldwide, including schools, colleges, distance learning programs, evaluation of experiential learning, and other non-traditional education programs.
 ADLP is not, however, recognized by either the United States Department of Education (USDE) or Council for Higher Education Accreditation (CHEA) as a nationally recognized accrediting agency.